cequel/cequel/README.md

   end
 end
 ```

+`Cequel::Model::Dictionary` did not infer a pluralized table name, as
+`Cequel::Model` did and `Cequel::Record` does.
+If your legacy `Dictionary`
+table has a singlar table name, add a `self.table_name = :blog_post` in the
+model definition.

 Note that you will want to run `::synchronize_schema` on your models when
 upgrading; this will not change the underlying data structure, but will add some